-Local File: Persons that engage in controlled transactions with arm'slength value less than EUR 750,000 per annum, per transaction category in aggregate (e.g. sale/purchase of goods, provision/receipt of services, financing transactions, receipt/payment of IP licensing/royalties, others) are exempt from the obligation to prepare a Cyprus Local File.
+Local File: Persons that engage in controlled transactions with arm's-length value less than EUR 5 million per annum in aggregate for controlled transactions falling under the category of financial transactions or EUR 1 million per annum in aggregate for each one of all other types of controlled transactions (e.g. sale/purchase of goods, provision/receipt of services, receipt/payment of IP licensing/royalties, others) are exempt from the obligation to prepare a Cyprus Local File.